-- 1. Locate the adjusting screws directly beneath the floor pan. - 2.
-Loosen the retaining bolts on the outside of the mounting bracket. - 3.
-Raise or lower the right end of the main broom.
-(The left end of the broom remains fixed.
-All adjustments affect the right end of the broom.) - 4.
-After adjustment, tighten retainer bolts. - 5.
+- Locate the adjusting screws directly beneath the hydraulic pump.
+1. - 2.
+Loosen the jam nuts on adjusting screws, and loosen the retaining bolt on the inside of the mounting bracket. - Use adjusting screws to raise or lower the left end of the main broom.
+(The right end 3. of the broom remains fixed.
+All adjustments affect the left end of the broom.) - 4.
+After adjustment, tighten retainer bolt and adjusting screws. - 5.
 Repeat the main broom adjustment test to see that the broom is properly adjusted.